Key dates in the Trump impeachment investigation

 WASHINGTON (AP) — Key dates related to the Trump impeachment investigation:

-Trump has a phone call with Ukrainian President Volodymyr Zelenskiy during which he solicits Zelenskiy’s help in gathering potentially damaging information about his principal Democratic rival, former Vice President Joe Biden.
+Trump has a second phone call with now-President Zelenskiy during which he solicits Zelenskiy’s help in gathering potentially damaging information about his principal Democratic rival, former Vice President Joe Biden.

 An unidentified CIA officer files a complaint with the agency alleging misconduct during the president’s July 25 call, according to a person familiar with the matter.

 U.S. Special Representative for Ukraine Negotiations Kurt Volker visits Kyiv and meets with Zelenskiy and various Ukrainian political officials, according to a whistleblower complaint addressed to Congress and delivered to the intelligence community’s inspector general.
-U.S. Ambassador to the European Union Gordon Sondland also participates, and the two reportedly provide advice on how to “navigate” the president’s demands.
+Sondland also participates, and the two reportedly provide advice on how to “navigate” the president’s demands.

 Trump lawyer Rudy Giuliani reportedly travels to Madrid to meet with one of Zelenskiy’s advisers, Andriy Yermak, according to a whistleblower complaint.

 A whistleblower complaint bearing this date and intended for Congress states: “In the course of my official duties, I have received information from multiple U.S. Government officials that the President of the United States is using the power of his office to solicit interference from a foreign country in the 2020 U.S. election.”
 The complaint is addressed to Sen. Richard Burr, R-N.C., chairman of the Senate Select Committee on Intelligence, and Rep. Adam Schiff, D-Calif., chairman of the House Permanent Select Committee on Intelligence.
-It does not reach them until more than a month later.
+It does not reach them until Sept.
+25.